How JWT Works — Complete Authentication Developer Guide (2026)

 ↓

-If expired → Use Refresh Token
+If expired → Send Refresh Token to /refresh endpoint

 ↓

-Generate New Access Token
+Backend issues New Access Token

 10. Common JWT Mistakes Developers Make

-- Storing sensitive data inside payload.
+- Storing sensitive data (passwords, SSN) inside payload.

-- Using weak secret keys.
+- Using weak or hardcoded secret keys in source code.

-- Not setting expiration time.
+- Not setting

-- Not handling token expiration properly.
+- Not handling token expiration gracefully on frontend.

-- Exposing secret in frontend code.
+- Exposing

-11. Frequently Asked Questions
+11. Frequently Asked Questions (JWT)